 Experimenting with different musical styles, they underwent a variety of band names (including Screen, Raggedy Anne, and the Electrocutes) before settling on the Donnas.
 They worked with producer Darin Raffaelli for their first two albums, the first of which, simply called 'The Donnas', was entirely written by Raffaelli and released on his own Superteem! record label.
 It was later re-released on Lookout!
 Records.

-The band took a week off of their senior year of high school to tour Japan and tired more of a riot grrl sound.
+The band took a week off of their senior year of high school to tour Japan and tried more of a 'riot grrl' sound.
 They signed with Lookout!
 Records completely, and, as the band grew, they were urged to sign with a major label company.
 In 2001, they finally teamed up with Atlantic Records.